Chien-C1016/BaumScan_Code-Delineation/Printer Scanner/00_README_Printer Scanner.md

-# Protocol for Processing CT Image
+# Protocol for Processing Printer Scanned Image

-**This protocol is designed specifically for CT images.**
+**This protocol is designed specifically for Printer Scanned images.**
 Please follow the instructions below and ensure that the relevant data is prepared in the correct formats.
 The process is ***semi-automatic*** and requires manual input to define the outermost tree ring structure using ImageJ.
 For detailed steps, please refer to the protocol provided below.